pratnala/sicp/ch1/Exercises.md

 **Exercise 1.23**

 Code is written in `ex1.23.scm`.
 Yes, halving the number of steps leads to a roughly 2x increase in speed.

+**Exercise 1.24**

+There are greater gains in performance for primes near 1,000,000 than primes near 1,000.
+This is because the squaring which occurs is more efficient with larger exponents.